-8.3.3 Technical data for cables
+8.3.2 Technical data for connecting cables

-Further information on the chemical, mechanical and electrical characteristics of the cables can be obtained from out customer service .
+Further information on the chemical, mechanical and electrical characteristics of the cables can be obtained from our customer service.

 Observe the restrictions in the chapter "Conductor cross-sections" on page 20.
-To operate the amplifier with the max. permitted cable length, you must use cable material which meets the requirements on the capacity given below.
+To reach the max. permitted cable length, you must use cable material that matches the capacitance requirements listed below.